Michael-F-Bryan/stepperfin/README.md

 ## License

-This project is in no way affiliated with *Wintech Engineering* and done completely in my own time.
-As such it is licensed under either of
+This project is licensed under either of

 * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or
   http://www.apache.org/licenses/LICENSE-2.0)